 If a Fannie Mae wire transfer is rejected by a depository institution or by the Federal Reserve Bank of New York, Fannie Mae will contact the lender for verification of the instructions and request that it update any information that resulted in the rejection.

 To change wire transfer instructions, the lender may modify its Delivery Schedule (Form 2014) any time prior to 6:00 p.m.
-(Eastern time) on the business day preceding the designated book-entry delivery date, except when the lender is using an early funding option.
-See C3-7-02, Initiating an MBS Sale.
+(Eastern time) on the business day preceding the designated book-entry delivery date, except when the lender is using an early funding option or delivers a loan under a bailee letter.
+See C3-7-02, Initiating an MBS Sale for additional information.

 If a change will affect the lender’s warehouse lender, the lender should contact the warehouse lender.
 If the warehouse lender disagrees with the lender’s initial wire transfer instructions or any subsequent changes the lender makes to them, the warehouse lender should contact the lender.
 Fannie Mae will not compensate the lender or warehouse lender for any losses, costs, expenses, or damages it or another party incurs as a result of Fannie Mae’s adherence to the lender’s instructions.